thomasgranbohm/clipping-service/README.md

 - Search features
 - Transcoding or some solution for media that browsers don't support
 - Change PRIVATE_KEY and PUBLIC_KEY from PEM format to JWK string format
-- Pagination and intersection observers for episodes, seasons, shows, and libraries
 - Improved UI and UX
 - Database revalidation with the Plex Media Server data after load
 - Backend error handling